 The bill S. 447 aims to regulate the use of automatic license plate reader (ALPR) systems in South Carolina by defining key terms and establishing guidelines for their operation.
 It introduces a new section, 23-1-235, which specifies that only certain governmental entities, such as law enforcement agencies, may utilize ALPR systems.
 The bill outlines the permissible uses of data collected by these systems, including law enforcement purposes, parking regulation, and public safety initiatives.
 It also mandates that law enforcement agencies must adopt written policies governing the use of ALPR systems, ensuring oversight, training, and data security protocols.
-Additionally, the bill imposes penalties for unauthorized use of ALPR data and restricts the sharing of such data for purposes outside those specified.
+Additionally, the bill prohibits the sale of license plate reader data by governmental entities.

-Furthermore, the bill adds section 57-3-786, which authorizes the South Carolina Department of Transportation to create a permitting process for the installation of cameras, including ALPR systems, on non-interstate highway rights-of-way.
+Furthermore, the bill adds section 57-3-786, which authorizes the South Carolina Department of Transportation to establish a permitting process for the installation of cameras, including ALPR systems, on non-interstate highway rights-of-way.
 This provision aims to ensure that the deployment of such technology is regulated and monitored.
-Overall, S. 447 seeks to balance the benefits of ALPR technology for law enforcement and public safety with the need for privacy and accountability in its use.
+Overall, the bill seeks to balance the use of advanced technology for public safety with the protection of individual privacy rights.

 Statutes affected: